 Why go?
-For out-of-town country grub that doesn’t disappoint.
+Their out-of-town country grub doesn’t disappoint.

-It may have a Michelin star, but the ever bashful Pony & Trap is still very much a country pub at heart.
-The menu features comfort-food favourites such as ham, egg and chips alongside dry-aged steak, chargrilled pork and smoked pancetta.
-Why not push the boat out with a tasting menu (£70 per person, with an optional £30-£50 wine flight)?
-Expect steak tartar, turbot and seaweed butter with scallops and grapefruit to start.
-The Pony & Trap might be a car ride away from Bristol, but it’s well worth the trip.
+It may have a Michelin star, but the ever-bashful Pony & Trap is still very much a country pub at heart.
+The menu features comfort food faves such as ham, egg and chips, plus dry-aged steak, chargrilled pork and smoked pancetta.
+Why not splash out on the classic chef’s menu (£60 per person, with optional £40 drinks pairings)?
+Expect beetroot tartare, lamb and a cheese course that you’ll be dreaming about for weeks.
+The Pony & Trap may be a car journey from Bristol, but it’s well worth the trip.

 Why go?
 For arguably the best burgers in Bristol.

 Why go?
-For super attentive service and a well-thought-out tasting menu.
+For a well-thought-out tasting menu (plus super-attentive service).

-We wouldn’t usually advise slapping down a non-refundable £100 before sampling a chef’s cuisine.
-But we’ll make an exception for this Michelin-starred restaurant that serves impeccably cooked and delightfully presented seasonal dishes.
-Yes, the five-course tasting menu will set you back £118 per person, (unless you make a mid-week or lunchtime booking when it reduces to £98) but if you blow your special occasion fund here, you won’t regret it.
+Michelin-starred Casamia serves impeccably cooked and delightfully presented seasonal dishes.
+Yes, the five-course tasting menu will set you back £118 per person (unless you make a mid-week or lunchtime booking when it’s £98), but if you blow your special occasion fund here, you won’t regret it.

 Why go?
-For top-notch curry without the grease stains.
+Moreish curry – sans grease stains.

-Purveyor of authentic Middle Eastern cuisine, Souk Kitchen manages to serve up a feast for the eyes as well as the belly.
-Expect to find mezze dishes for under a fiver, including Iranian gherkins and Turkish slaw, plus shakshouka (poached eggs, peppers, tomatoes and onions on grilled flatbread) from Tunisia.
+Purveyor of authentic Middle Eastern cuisine, Souk Kitchen offers a fantastic array of mezze for under a fiver, including Iranian gherkins and Turkish slaw, plus shakshouka (poached eggs, peppers, tomatoes and onions on grilled flatbread).
 However, it’s not just exotic ingredients from warmer climes on offer here.
-The sausages are from Gloucester Old Spot pigs and most of the bread here is made by Mark’s Bread a few hundred yards away down North Street.
+The sausages are from Gloucester Old Spot pigs and most of the bread here is made by Mark’s Bread a few hundred yards away on North Street.

 Why go?
 To replace the calories you burnt in the pool, and then some.

-Lovingly restored by the owner of the Glassboat restaurant in the city centre, this first-floor spot that overlooks the water below is easily one of the best rooms with a view in Bristol.
-There aren’t many places where well-dressed clientele mix with fellow diners in fluffy dressing gowns who’ve come straight from the pool or a spa treatment.
-Don’t be put off by seeing ‘Bird Food’ on the menu.
-This is the tasting menu prepared by head chef Freddy Bird, a keen and knowledgeable forager of ingredients which he uses to create daily-changing dishes, many of which are cooked in a wood-fired oven.
+Lovingly restored by the owner of the Glassboat restaurant in the city centre, this first-floor spot overlooking the water is easily one of the best rooms with a view in Bristol.
+There aren’t many places where well-dressed gourmets mix with fellow diners in fluffy dressing gowns who’ve come straight from the pool or spa.
+The food here has a Spanish feel and the wine list is comprehensive.

 Why go?
 For modern European dishes that taste as good as they look.

-If you’re going to put your own name above the door you’ve got to be very confident in your own ability as a chef.
-The nearest Bristol has got to an eponymous restaurant is Wilks, owned by James ‘Wilks’ Wilkins and Christine Vayssade.
-Wilkins backed himself and he was right to – just over a year after opening in 2012, his restaurant was awarded a Michelin star.
+If you’re going to put your own name above the door you’ve got to be pretty confident.
+James ‘Wilks’ Wilkins backed himself and was right to – just over a year after opening in 2012, his restaurant was awarded a Michelin star.
 The extravagant dining experience at Wilks will never leave you hungry.
 We reckon you’ll fancy nibbling on something from every section of the menu, whether it’s the hand-dived scallops, wild boar saddle or citrus meringue sphere.

 Why go?
-For festival food right here in the city.
+For festival food in the city centre.

 Anyone who’s been to Glastonbury festival will tell you it’s possible to survive for days on Pieminister pies and cider alone.
 This is especially true if you choose the Mothership, a behemoth of a meal, with a pie on top of mash, mushy peas, gravy, grated cheese and shallots (also available in a vegan version).
-Pieminister was founded in Bristol, with its original Stokes Croft home recently refurbished and better than ever.
-If the pies don’t get you drooling, other menu options include halloumi chips and mac ‘n’ cheese.
-The bottomless brunch is guaranteed to banish an impending hangover.
+Pieminister was founded in Bristol, with its original Stokes Croft home recently refurbished and looking fresher than ever.
+If the pies don’t get you drooling, other options include halloumi chips and mac ‘n’ cheese.
+The bottomless brunch is guaranteed to banish any hangover.